petertwigg/petertwigg.github.io/_posts/2019-07-29-eye-of-god-nebula.md

 - General
 feature_image:
 ---
-The beauty of the physical realm and a reminder to spiritually minded of their place in the great scheme of things.
+The beauty of the physical realm and a reminder to the spiritually minded of their place in the great scheme of things.
 The Helix Nebula, colloquially known as the Eye of God Nebula is the closest example of a planetary nebula created at the end of the life of a Sun-like star.

 The outer gasses of the star expelled into space appear from our vantage point as if we are looking down a helix.
 The remnant central stellar core, destined to become a white dwarf star, glows in light so energetic it causes the previously expelled gas to fluoresce.